lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/README.md

 #### `03-Beautify-my-code` and `04-Cleaning-your-mess`

 The first challenge is here to teach you that **readibility** matters.
 Try to make your code **readable** to others.
 Pick good names for your variables & methods, use intermediate variables when it makes your code more readable.
-The second challenge is here to make you refactor some bad code (that some poor developper gave you).
+The second challenge is here to make you refactor some bad code (that some poor developer gave you).
 Enhance it, DRY it, make it readable and beautiful!

 #### `05-Louchebem`